Building quality software isn’t as easy as hiring great engineers and getting out of their way.

 I explain things like how I was fired before, and how you write code when you’ve just had a fight with your significant other.

 The software industry lacks the focus for professionalism.
-There's no standard of ethics in our industry.
+There's no universal standard or software engineering ethics.
 There's no set of disciplines that we all adhere to.

 Doctors have a set of disciplines that they profess.
 They have an oath, a set of ethics.
 Software development needs that, and maybe now we’re beginning to accumulate those disciplines and ethics.